 - Example RMT posts

 To post a thread, you must specify the battle format your team is made for.
 The format decides what Pokemon, items, etc. are allowed.
 It also affects what the "meta" is.

 If you're not 100% certain what battle formats are, read What is a battle format?.
 If you've heard of tiers but don't know what they are, also read What are tiers and how do they work?.

 If you didn't make your team with a specific battle format in mind, don't post it on RMT.
 To make a team of bare-minimum quality, you must know about the format you're playing.
 If you're new, you'll find it more helpful to research and then come back with a proper competitive team you made yourself.

-For example, many players who are new to Showdown build a team they like and then choose the "Anything Goes" or "National Dex AG" battle format, because it seemed to fit.
-If this is you, don't post your team!
-Use the resources below to improve your knowledge.
+For example, many players who are new to Showdown build a team they like and then play it in "Anything Goes" (AG), because that's where it seems to fit best.
+If this is you, don't post your team.
+Use the resources in this post to improve your knowledge.